ray-project/ray/doc/source/ray-air/key-concepts.rst

 Ray AIR exposes a functional API for users to define training behavior, or for developers to create their own ``Trainer``\s.
 In both cases, there is a need for the following interactions:

 1. To disseminate information downstream, including ``trial_name``, ``trial_id``, ``trial_resources``, rank information etc.
 2. To report information to upstream, including metrics and checkpoint.

+To facilitate such interactions, we introduce the :ref:`Session <air-session-ref>` concept.

+The session concept exists on several levels: The execution layer (called `Tune Session`) and the Data Parallel training layer
+(called `Train Session`).
-To facilitate such interactions, we introduce :ref:`Session <air-session-ref>`.
-The following figure shows how Session looks like in a Data Parallel training scenario and the conceptual image of Session at different levels (what we call as Tune Session and Train Session).
+The following figure shows how these two sessions look like in a Data Parallel training scenario.

 .. image:: images/session.svg
    :width: 650px